Geometric unification of timelike orbital chaos and phase transitions in black holes: Timelike Unstable Orbits and Lyapunov Exponent

-\textit{\textbf{Timelike Unstable Orbits and Lyapunov Exponent.}---} The Lyapunov exponent $\lambda$ quantifies the chaotic behavior of particle motion on timelike circular orbits near a black hole.
+The Lyapunov exponent $\lambda$ quantifies the chaotic behavior of particle motion on timelike circular orbits near a black hole.
 First, we briefly review the derivation of this exponent for unstable timelike orbits.